Torrent file: Accepted extensions

+These extensions have been deployed in one or more implementations as well as having been proven useful through consistent and widespread use.
+While they may require minor revisions, they are largely considered to be complete, only awaiting the blessing of Bram Cohen in order to be elevated to the status of Final/Active Process.

 Distributed hash tables

 BEP-0005 extends BitTorrent to support distributed hash tables, specifically Mainline DHT.

 A trackerless torrent dictionary does not have an announce key.
 Instead, a trackerless torrent has a nodes key: